What is a PPA? The Guide to Power Purchase Agreements

 Should there be interest on the seller side, the buyer will then provide a more detailed contract.
 Some more sophisticated buyers such as Google would usually have their own contracts.

-In an attempt to standardise PPA contracts across Europe and to reduce transaction costs, the EFET (European Federation of Energy Traders) in collaboration with the RE-Source Platform, have issued a standard Corporate Purchase Agreement (CPPA).
+In an attempt to standardize PPA contracts across Europe and to reduce transaction costs, the European Federation of Energy Traders (EFET) in collaboration with the RE-Source Platform, have issued a standard Corporate Purchase Agreement (CPPA).
+EFET is an association advocating policies and regulations in electricity and gas trading in Europe, established in 1999 to support the liberalization of electricity and gas markets in Europe.

-You are in the midst of a PPA negotiation….but have you thought of everything?
+You’re in the midst of a PPA negotiation – but have you thought of everything?

-We got your back and created a PPA checklist to ensure you are covered!
+We have your back and created a PPA checklist to ensure you are covered!

-(You’ll find a downloadable checklist at the end of the article.)
+(You’ll find a downloadable checklist at the end of this article.)

-Whereas in a monthly baseload structure, (a contract that buys a constant volume of energy every hour of each month), the volume risk will be carried by the seller as the volumes are to be guaranteed on a monthly basis.
+Whereas in a monthly baseload structure, (a contract that buys a constant volume of energy every hour of each month), the volume risk will be carried by the seller as the volumes are to be guaranteed monthly.

-Knowing how much each energy risks you are carrying is essential for negotiating a PPA.
+Knowing how the principal energy risks can be allocated between the Seller and the Buyer is essential for negotiating a PPA.
 This is key to successful contract negotiation.

-We recommend you to go over the following 5 key energy risks:
+We recommend you go over the following five key energy risks:

 This risk is the probability that there is an adverse movement in the market price.
 It is unavoidable but can be mitigated.
 We take a future position of approximately the same size but in the opposite price direction in an exchange.